ambmt/Hy-Stacks-Discord-Bot/README.md

 # HyStacks Discord Bot

-This a discord bot dedicated to hypixel.
+This a discord bot dedicated to hypixel

 ## Description